Farrokhroo Parsa: Early years

-Farrokhroo Parsa was born on 24 March 1922 in Qom to Farrokh-Din and Fakhr-e Āfāgh Pārsāy.
-Her mother, Fakhr-e Āfāgh, was the editor of the women's magazine Jahān-e Zan, and a vocal proponent for gender equality and for educational opportunities for women.
-Her views on this subject met with opposition of the conservative sections of the society of her time, leading to the expulsion of the family by the government of Ahmad Qavām, from Tehran to Qom, where Fakhr-e Āfāgh was placed under house arrest.
+Farrokhroo Parsa was born on 24 March 1922 in Qom, Iran, to Farrokh-Din and FakhrAfagh Parsa.
+Her mother, FakhrAfagh, was the editor of the women's magazine Jahān-e Zan, and a vocal proponent for gender equality and educational opportunities for women.
+Her views on this subject met with opposition of the conservative sections of the Iranian society at the time, leading to the expulsion of the family by the government of Prime Minister Ahmad Qavām, from Tehran to Qom, where FakhrAfagh was placed under house arrest.
 It was here that Farrokhroo was born, some minutes past midnight on Iranian New Year's Eve 1922 (Nowruz, 1301 AH).
 Later, with the intervention of Prime Minister Hasan Mostowfi ol-Mamalek, her family was allowed to return to Tehran.

 Upon obtaining a medical degree, Parsa became a biology teacher in Jeanne d'Arc High School in Tehran.
-At the school she came to know Farah Diba, one of her students at this school, and who would later become wife of King Mohammad Reza Pahlavi.
+At the school one of her students was Farah Diba, who would later become Shahbanu of Iran as the wife of Shah Mohammad Reza Pahlavi.